keerthi77771/Data-Science-Group-1/README.md

 # Data-Science-Group-1

-This repo contains the Stage-1 notebook and report.
+This repo currently contains the Stage-1 notebook and report.
 The dataset (`data/newdata.csv`) is **not committed** due to size/privacy.
 Use the provided script to fetch it locally.